Site help and troubleshooting

 Help!
 The videos are too big to fit on my screen!

-Top Windows Tutorials.com is designed to work on all monitors with a resolution of 1024x768 or greater.
-If your resolution is lower than this then you may need to manually scroll the page to see all of the video window.
-If you are struggling to see all of the video window, please turn off any sidebars you might be running in your web browser (in Firefox, choose the "View" menu and then go down to "Sidebar" and make sure everything is un-ticked).
+Top Windows Tutorials.com is designed to work on a wide variety of devices from mobile screens all the way up to super high resolution monitors.
+If you are struggling to see all of the video window, please turn off any sidebars you might be running in your web browser (in Firefox, choose the “View” menu and then go down to “Sidebar” and make sure everything is un-ticked).
 Still struggling to see the video?
-Press the F11 key to switch your browser into full screen mode.
-When you are done watching the video, press F11 again to switch back to the normal mode.
+Use the full-screen button at the top-right of the video window, as shown above.

 You may have a screen saver enabled on your computer.
 A screen savers job is to blank your monitor after a period of inactivity in order to increase the life of your monitor and prevent static images being burned into the screen.
 The screen saver is less important these days as most modern computer monitors do not suffer from the problems of burn-in (unless perhaps, they are left showing the same picture for a period of several days).